-In 1769 Captain James Cook sailed past the entrance to Doubtless Bay, recording in his journal that it was 'doubtless a bay', hence the name.
-Only days later, Jean de Surville on the French ship 'St Jean Baptiste' anchored in the bay.
+In December 1769 Captain James Cook of the ‘Endeavour' sailed past the entrance to Doubtless Bay, recording in his journal that it was 'doubtless a bay', hence the name.

 In 1792 the first American whaler, Captain Eber Bunker from Nantucket, came into Doubtless Bay on the 'William and Ann'.
-Since the early 1800s, whaling ships were active around New Zealand.
-They were calling at Russell (Kororareka) in the Bay of Islands and later to the safe and sheltered harbour of Mangonui.
+Ever after, whaling ships were active around New Zealand.
+They called at Russell (Kororareka) in the Bay of Islands and later to the safe and sheltered harbour of Mangonui.
 These two small ports welcomed whale men and ships from all over the world.
-In 1838 an English whaler Captain William Butler settled in Mangonui establishing a trading post on what is known today as Butler Point, 200 metres across the harbour.
+In 1838 an English whaler Captain William Butler settled in Mangonui establishing a trading post on what has been known since as Butler Point, 200 metres across the harbour.

 Māori played an important role not only in the supply of fresh foods to the port but they were sought after as crew for their skills in navigation, seaworthiness and as harpooners.
 Nearly 500 whaling ships have been recorded arriving into Mangonui between 1833 and 1894.
 Records show up to thirty whaling ships here at any one time.
 Ninety-five percent of the whaling ships were American.
 There were American and British Consular agents stationed in Mangonui from 1849 to 1878.